daytonaio-experiments/starter-nextjs-v0/docs/starter-nextjs-v0-wtiteup.md

 Well done!
 You’ve built an AI image generator app using v0, Stable Diffusion, and Next.js, transforming a simple prototype into a production-ready application.

 With v0, you quickly set up and refined the UI, and by integrating the Stable Diffusion API, you brought real functionality to your app.
-Then, with Daytona, you created a consistent development environment, making setup easy and efficient while eliminating common configuration issues.
+Using Daytona, you created a consistent development environment, making setup easy and efficient.
+Finally, by deploying with Vercel, you made your app accessible to users online, ready to generate images based on their prompts.

 Now, you’re ready to customize and enhance your app further without worrying about setup inconsistencies.
 If you have questions or want support, feel free to reach out to the Daytona team on [Slack](https://go.daytona.io/slack) or explore the [GitHub repository](https://github.com/daytonaio/daytona) for more resources.